luiscoco/React_Sample1_TodoList/README.md

 **root.render(...)**: This is the key action that tells React to take control of the content inside the "root" container

-**<React.StrictMode>...**: This optional component helps identify potential problems in your React code during development
+**React.StrictMode...**: This optional component helps identify potential problems in your React code during development

-**<App />**: This is where your main App component, containing the rest of your Todo List structure, is placed and rendered into the page
+**App**: This is where your main App component, containing the rest of your Todo List structure, is placed and rendered into the page

 **Simplified Explanation**